 Salamanca’s Plaza Mayor & its two Cathedrals are the city’s main sights.

-There is no international airport nearby so the main access is via Madrid from where there are plenty bus and train services taking around 2½ hours to get there.
 A number of companies offer day trips by coach or private vehicle but you’ll spend a good part of the day travelling so I’d strongly recommend that you plan on at least an overnight in the city if you have time and wish to do it justice.
 If you’re travelling on to Portugal or to Santiago de Compostela the city is a logical stopping off point.
 A couple of other places that are well worth a visit if you’re in this part of the world are Avila and Ciudad Rodrigo.

 What to See